What is Manuel Antonio National Park in Costa Rica?

 Hiking in the National Park may be possible in the morning or afternoon.
 Although it is highly advised that you talk with one of our travel experts about the optimal times for the tour and choose one of the region’s finest tour guides with optical equipment to observe the wildlife up close and personal.

 There are also waterfalls in the center of the rainforest, hot springs, and wonderful mangrove forest safaris by boat or kayak.

 You may also wish to go on sea sailing cruises to see dolphins and whales or snorkeling to see the gorgeous little fish schools.

 Cultural Options in the Manuel Antonio Region

-In Manuel Antonio, you can have a couple of lovely tico experiences, where you can observe the farming, the food, and the Costa Ricans’ kind demeanor.
+You can have a couple of lovely tico experiences in Manuel Antonio, where you can observe the farming, the food, and the Costa Ricans’ kind demeanor.
 You can also learn about the indigenous customs of the region’s remnant Boruca indigenous community.

-Although in Epic Adventures we do not operate these activities, ask us and we will help you choose the best of them all.
+Although we do not operate these activities in Epic Adventures, ask us, and we will help you choose the best of them all.